CCI-MOC/xdmod-cntr/XdmodAID.md

-In the first iteration I was using the structure documented in the documentation, however, after discussing it with the xdmod team it was recommended that I use their "openstack" structure.
+In the first iteration I was using the structure documented in the documentation, however, after discussing it with the xdmod team it was recommended that I use their "OpenStack" structure.
 It is a bit different and it is the one that they provide test data for.
-I went with their recommendation and changed the code to use the openstack structure.
+I went with their recommendation and changed the code to use the OpenStack structure.

 Once I found their test data, I was able to use that to confirm my setup was working for cloud data.
 I was also able to use their test data to understand the details of the format.

 There seem to be 2 stages of verification.
-The first is to confirm that file has the correct format.
-Generally, the file should have strings.
+The first is to confirm that the file has the correct format.
+Generally, the data fields should be strings.
 The second stage will unpack the data from the first stage and ensure that the second stage has the correct format before it is inserted into database.
 There were several fields that required an integer inside of a string.